EndangeredMassa/endangeredmassa.github.com/_posts/2019-01-01-interview-process.md

 > - compensation: expectations, not history
 > - dealbreakers: absolute requirements
 >
-> Request: Please provide a technical writing sample of something you are proud of and you believe represents your technical writing ability well.
-This can be a pull request, API or other code documentation, readme, research notes, project plan, or anything else that involves explaining technical concepts.
-If you don't have one available, let's chat about how we can do something else.
-Please don't let this specific requirement cause you to self-select out of the process.
+> Request:
+>
+> Especially on our remote team, technical writing is a critical skill to being a successful team member.
+Can you provide a technical writing sample?
+This can be some documentation you wrote, a couple of Pull Request descriptions you are proud of, a persuasive email you sent to a colleague, or anything else that describes or persuades involving technical or philosophical aspects of our work.
+>
+> If nothing like this is sharable, let us know and we'll figure something else out together.
+Please don't let this requirement cause you to self-select out of the interview process.
+>
+> ---
 >
 > I'm also happy to discuss any other questions you have about the role!
 >
 > Interview Process: {{link to full description of process}}<br>